THE SUBMERSION

 diving deep…to surface whole

-Between our sessions, you'll engage with written materials, contemplative practices, and personalised exercises and meditations designed to deepen your relationship with impermanence.
-Halfway through our three months together, I'll compose and record a guided meditation made specifically for you - one that speaks directly to your particular fears, curiosities, and growing edges as they've emerged in our work.
-Then, as we close, you'll receive a second meditation—this one holds everything we've discovered together and creates an anchor you can return to long after our formal work concludes.
-The work we’ll do together is philosophical, spiritual and practical preparation for an experience we are all certain to have.
+Between our fortnightly Zoom sessions you'll engage with written materials, contemplative practices, and exercises designed specifically for where you are in the process.
+Around the halfway point I'll compose and record a guided meditation made for you personally, one that speaks directly to your particular fears, curiosities, and growing edges as they've emerged during our work.
+At the close of our three months, you'll receive a second meditation that holds everything we've discovered together, an anchor to return to long after our formal work concludes.

 The Great Forgetting & Shadow Work